patoarvizu/kms-vault-operator/README.md

 The kms-vault-operator controller doesn't implement any [Kubernetes finalizers](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/#finalizers), so deleting the custom resource won't delete the secret from Vault.

+#### KMS encryption context is not supported (as of this version)

+The operator or `KMSVaultSecret` CRD doesn't support passing [encryption context](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#encrypt_context) to the `Decrypt` operation, so only secrets encrypted without encryption context are supported.

-#### Only K/V secrets V1 is supported (as of this version)
+#### Support for K/V V2 is limited (as of this version)

-The operator only supports writing secrets to a K/V backend version 1.
-Support for selecting the target version will be added soon.
+The `KMSVaultSecret` CRD supports specifying `kvSettings.engineVersion: v2` and a check-and-set index with `kvSettings.casIndex` but support for it is limited.
+For example, the operator doesn't doesn't enforce or validate that the `path` is V2-friendly, and no metadata operations are available.

 ## Help wanted!